-In summary: Bread was very important to the daily life of God’s people.
+So yes, as far as bread in the Bible goes, bread was very important to the daily life of God’s people.

-What This Proves and Doesn’t Prove
+What This Doesn’t Prove

-A while back I wrote a post called “10 Biblical Reasons We Should Appreciate Wine.”
+A while back I wrote a piece called “10 Biblical Reasons We Should Appreciate Wine.”
 What I attempted to prove in that article was, if we take our cues from the Scriptures, our attitude about wine should be that it is a blessing from God.
-As much as wine can be abused (and it is), it is a blessing nonetheless and our attitude ought to reflect that.
+As much as wine can be abused (and it is), it is a blessing nonetheless, and our attitude ought to reflect that.